 19th century mixer history

-The predecessor to the electric mixer grinder is something that almost every kitchen is sure to have at least one of—the whisk.
+The predecessor to the electric mixer grinders is something that almost every kitchen is sure to have at least one of—the whisk.
 Yet, the whisk itself is a relative newcomer in its modern form.
 Prior to the 19th century, twigs, typically from apple or peach trees, would be bundled together to create a whisk-like implement, but its purpose was often more to impart the fragrance from the wood into batters and other mixes rather than to actually mix the ingredients together.
 In fact, the job of “mixing” typically went to the cook’s hands.
 It wasn’t until the mid-19th century that the wire whisk was invented in France to aid in French cooking and subsequently introduced to the masses.

 As is the case with many inventions, once the wire whisk began gaining in popularity in Europe and abroad, it became the mission of many to create a mechanical device that would make whisking and mixing even more efficient.
 Interestingly enough, there are competing stories as to who invented the first mixer with rotating parts.
 Different inventors had different ideas for what the best design for the job would be, but the vast majority of accounts attribute the first mechanized mixer to Ralph Collier, a tinsmith from Baltimore, Maryland, who patented his “Egg Beater” with rotating parts in December 1856.